KheawKachee/Resume/yaml/rendercv_output/Wachirawit_Piyaprapapan_CV.typ

   main-column-second-row: [
     - Designed and built a production-style data engineering pipeline with mocked datasets, supporting daily ingestion, ETL processing, and loading into a data warehouse (Airflow, Docker, Pandas)

-    - Performed EDA and business analytics on food order data, generating insights to support profit optimization and data-driven operational decisions (Ongoing)
+    - Performed EDA and business analytics on food order data, generating insights to support profit optimization and data-driven operational decisions

   ],
 )